 Mallards are commonly used indicator species for numerous state waterfowl plans.
 The Upper Mississippi River and Great Lakes Region Joint Venture uses a model of one mallard per 2.47 wetland acres to estimate habitat needs (noting that upland habitat for nesting is also needed).
-Proposed projects restore 151 total wetland acres, supporting 61 mallards.
+Proposed projects restore 100 total wetland acres, supporting 40 mallards.

 Trumpeter swans are a readily recognizable feature on wetlands and their restoration is a modern wildlife management success story.
 Each 150 acres of wetlands protected, restored, or enhanced may support one swan pair.
-Proposed projects restore 150 total wetland acres, supporting approximately one trumpeter swan pair.
+Proposed projects restore 100 total wetland acres, in a 300 acre wetland complex that will support approximately three trumpeter swan pairs.

 Trout (all species) serve as indicator species for regional trout streams while walleye, muskie, and northern pike are indicator species for lakes.
-The estimates below are based on population averages calculated for total project areas of 151 wetland and 16 stream acres.
+The estimates below are based on population averages calculated for total project areas of 100 wetland and access improvements to 12 stream acres.
 These averages are generated from available data and published sources, and do not capture the variability inherent in aquatic populations.
 Natural populations, including healthy populations with good habitat, vary among locations, and also rise and fall within lakes and rivers.

-- Trout (all species) = 640 lbs
+- Trout (all species) = 480 lbs

-- Walleye = 302 adults
+- Walleye = 226 adults

-- Muskie = 30 adults
+- Muskie = 22 adults

-- Northern Pike = 1510 adults
+- Northern Pike = 1132 adults